Questfall/docs/authors/promotion.md

 # Promotion

-Authors can **promote** to their quests by **burning Silver**.
+Authors can **promote** their quests by **burning Silver**.
 The more Silver is burned, the higher the mining points in the quest are, and the more visible and attractive it is to users.

 Promoting quests benefits the author and the miners:
 * **More Visibility** – The more Silver is burned for promoting a quest the higher it will appear on the quest feed.
 This results in more users seeing and completing the quest.